Floorp-Projects/Floorp/dom/docs/webIdlBindings/index.md

 #### Integer types

-Integer WebIDL types are mapped to the corresponding C99 stdint types.
+Integer Web IDL types are mapped to the corresponding C99 stdint types.

-For example, this WebIDL:
+For example, this Web IDL:

 ``` webidl
 interface Test {